 Additionally, the surgeon you choose should specialize in rhinoplasty.
 While there are many plastic surgeons who have been trained to perform rhinoplasty and understand the general techniques, they may specialize in body contouring or another form of plastic surgery.
 Think of it this way: You wouldn’t hire a mechanic who specializes in European vehicles to work on your Honda, would you?

-After you’ve narrowed down a few surgeons to choose from, begin looking through their photo galleries.
+After you’ve narrowed down your choices to a few surgeons, begin looking through their photo galleries.
 Look closely at the rhinoplasty before-and-after photos, considering patients with similar facial features to you.
 Then ask yourself if you like their results.
 Would you want something different?
 Jot down some notes and bookmark cases you like best.

 These before-and-after images can give you a much more realistic impression of what is possible for your results than 3-D imaging and discussion with the doctor alone.
 Plus, they can help you get an idea of the surgeon’s aesthetic.